StuartIanNaylor/log2zram/README.md

-If you get into a situation where the initial /var/log size is bigger than the initial available disk size do the following. logrotate -vf /etc/logrotate.conf as due to the olddir directive this will move the current logs to /oldlog sudo service log2zram reload will prune those logs to hhd.log If log bloat was due to some problem you may keep current /etc/log2zram.conf setting or increase the Size and corresponding Log_Disk_Size to compensate.
+If you get into a situation where the initial /var/log size is bigger than the initial available disk size do the following. logrotate -vf /etc/logrotate.conf as due to the olddir directive this will move the current logs to /oldlog sudo /usr/local/bin/log2zram/log2zram prune will prune those logs to hhd.log If log bloat was due to some problem you may keep current /etc/log2zram.conf setting or increase the Size and corresponding Log_Disk_Size to compensate.